ggurbanov12098/ggurbanov12098/README.md

 # 💫 About Me:
-🔭 I’m currently working on Startup<br>⚡ I’m currently learning Cyber/Network<br>🤝 Welcome to collaborate on projects
+🔭 I’m currently working on Startup<br>⚡ I’m currently learning Cyber/Network<br>🤝 Open to work on new projects

 ## 🌐 Socials: